AndrewAi/example-project/README.md

 $ python webapp.py
 ```
 Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:4000/ .

+##### Architecture
+This web application runs in [Python 3](https://www.python.org) using the [Flask](http://flask.pocoo.org/) web micro-framework and uses SQLite as a database.
+Python 3 and Flask were requirements for the project, but SQLite was selected by the team.
+We chose SQLite as it is easy to use and does not require much setup to get the web application up and running.

+**Lecturer's note:** this is a very short README example.
+Much more information would be required here for a high grade.